Seasonal Influenza - Symptoms and Remedies

 What you can do to slow the spread of this virus:

 Links to further information related to each form of influenza are readily available from the NJ Department of Health Get Flu Ready, New Jersey page.
-Much of it is presented in English and Spanish.
+For information in a variety of languages, see the NJ Health Flu Documents.

 County Health Departments Coordinate Local Flu Clinics